haseebjaved4212/JavaScript_In_30_days/Day_23_ES6_+_ Modules/README.md

 - *Important:* When using ES Modules in the browser, you must add type="module" to your script tag: &lt;script type="module" src="index.js"></script>.

+## 📌 Todo List App — ES6 Modules Version

+**📖 Overview**

+This is a modern Todo List App built with HTML, CSS, and JavaScript (ES6 modules).
+The project demonstrates how to organize code into separate modules and import/export functionalities for better readability, maintainability, and scalability.

+**✨ Features**

+- ✅ Add new tasks

+- ✏️ Edit existing tasks

+- ❌ Delete tasks

+- ☑️ Mark tasks as completed

+- 💾 Persistent data using LocalStorage

+- 🌗 Light/Dark theme toggle

+**📂 Project Structure**

+(This Project Structure located in *index.tldr* file)

+**🧠 Logic Breakdown (How It Works)**

 ## Practice Set:

 <details><summary>